NathanWhitmore/ORC_fish_dashboard/README.md

 * Your Non-Migratory Freshwater Fish Distribution (containing one set of SHP files labelled "Non_migratory_Freshwater_Fish_Distribution.shp" etc.).
 Downloadable from the New Zealand Freshwater Fish Database

 ## Support
-Dashboard development was funded by Otago Regional Council and ahs been developed for their needs.
+Dashboard development was funded by Otago Regional Council and has been developed specifically for their needs.

 ## Licensing
 This code has been licensed under and MIT license.